OfentseJ/pokemon-search-app/README.md

 # pokemon-search-app
-Users can use this web page to search pokemons and  view its stats.
+Users can use this web page to search pokemons and  view their stats.

 Click below to view: